home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 **Be sure to save this information safely as there is no way to recover it!**
 ![Set your username and password.](/images/getting-started/username.png)

-{% details If you want to restore from backup instead%}
+{% details "If you want to restore from backup instead" %}

 If you want to restore from a backup of a previous installation, select Restore from backup.

 Continue with the procedure on restoring from backup.